shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

 ## 5. Sequence-to-Sequence Models (2014)

-Soon after the emergence of RNNs and CNNs for language modelling, [Sutskever *et al.* [5]](https://proceedings.neurips.cc/paper_files/paper/2014/file/a14ac55a4f27472c5d894ec1c3c743d2-Paper.pdf) were the first to propose a general framework for mapping one sequence to another, which is now known as *sequence-to-sequence* models.
+Soon after the emergence of RNNs and CNNs for language modelling, Sutskever *et al.*<d-cite key="Sutskever2014"></d-cite> were the first to propose a general framework for mapping one sequence to another, which is now known as *sequence-to-sequence* models.
 In this framework, an encoder network processes an input sequence token by token and compresses it into a vector representation, represented by the blue layers in Figure 4.
 A decoder network (represented by the red layers) is then used to predict a new sequence of output tokens based on the encoder state, which takes every previously predicted token as input.

 {% include figure.html path="assets/img/blog/blog1.5.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">